What is dbSheetClient?

 - Reliable data management is difficult.

-–A massive amount of work hours is required for categorizing and aggregating Excel books.
+– A massive amount of work hours is required for categorizing and aggregating Excel Workbooks.

 - Sharing of information in real-time is difficult.

-MDB files have limitations and cause problems.
-Client/Server type operation of Access face challenges stated below;
+MDB files have limitations.
+Client/Server type operation of Access face challenges stated below:

 - The file can be damaged due to simultaneous access from multiple users.

 –Access is not a product that assumes the simultaneous access of multiple users.
 Data integrity can even be lost.

 - File sizes expand rapidly each time a file is overwritten.